 How to Use Hemp Oil

-“Low and slow” is the general rule of thumb with any new substance or dietary supplement.
+“Low and slow” is the general rule of thumb with any new substance or herbal remedy.
 Hemp oil can and will affect everyone differently, so it’s best to start with a low dosage over a few days and closely monitor the effect.
 You can keep a journal to make this easier, and write down what you feel 45 minutes to 3 hours after taking a low dose of hemp oil.
 This will help you keep track of pain level, inflammation, mental state, sleep, etc.

 There are many different ways to use and consumer whole-plant hemp oil including a tincture, edibles, capsules, and topical ointments.
 Hemp oil tinctures are typically going to be the strongest, with the most direct results.
 Topical creams and balms can help to soothe direct, localized pain at the source.
 It is easiest to monitor and control consumption with CBD hemp oil tincture.